gmodena/wmf-platform-airflow/README.md

 ### Project checks

-The following commands can be executed at top level (they'll be invoked for all projects), or inside a single project directory (they'll be triggered for that project only):
+The following commands can be executed at top level (they'll be invoked for all projects):

+* `make lint-all` triggers project linting.
+* `make mypy-all` triggers type checking.
+* `mate test-all` triggers unit/integration tests.

+Code checks can be triggered for a specific project:

 * `make lint` triggers project linting.
 * `make mypy` triggers type checking.